Xceptance/xlt-documentation/content/en/load-testing/Manual/040-installation.md

 * Generated load test reports (stored in `<XLT>/reports` by default)
 * Modified XLT properties files (`<XLT>/config`)

+### Download and install
-Download and install the latest XLT version from the Xceptance website as described above.
-You can have multiple XLT versions simultaneously since the name of the unpacked installation folder includes the version number by default.
+As described above in the [installation](#installation) section, download and install the latest XLT version from the Xceptance website.
+You can have multiple XLT versions simultaneously existing in the same directory since the name of the unpacked installation folder includes the version number by default.

+### Copy Backed-up Files
 Copy your backed-up files and directories to the corresponding place in the new XLT installation directory.

+### Copy test suite settings
 New test suite settings are provided in the `default.properties` file of the test suite *testsuite-template*.
 Copy it from `<LatestXLTversion>/samples/testsuite-template/config` to the config directory of your test suites `<YourTestSuite>/config`.

 {{% note notitle %}}